apakle/MADS-591/README.md

 # Happiness and Life Expectancy

-The study was conducted as milestone project in the Master of Applied Data Science program from the University of Michigan.
+EDA as milestone project in the Master of Applied Data Science program from the University of Michigan.

 By Andre Kleber & Trevor McCalmont